 - Common provisions: setting out standard clauses for the proper understanding and operation of the Withdrawal Agreement.

-- Citizens' rights: protecting the life choices of over 3 million EU citizens in the United Kingdom, and over 1 million United Kingdom nationals in EU countries, safeguarding their right to stay and ensuring that they can continue to contribute to their communities.
+- Citizens' rights: protecting the life choices of more than 4 million EU citizens in the United Kingdom, and over 1 million United Kingdom nationals in EU countries, safeguarding their right to stay and ensuring that they can continue to contribute to their communities.

-- Separation issues: ensuring a smooth winding-down of current arrangements and enabling an orderly withdrawal from the United Kingdom, including, amongst others:
+- Separation issues: ensured a smooth winding-down and enabled an orderly withdrawal of the United Kingdom, including, amongst others:

-- to enable goods placed on the market before the end of the transition to continue to their destination
+- enabled goods placed on the market before the end of the transition under EU rules to continue to their destination

-- to protect existing intellectual property rights including geographical indications
+- protects existing intellectual property rights including geographical indications

-- to wind down ongoing police and judicial cooperation in criminal matters and other administrative and judicial procedures
+- winded down on-going procedures related to police and judicial cooperation in criminal matters and other administrative and judicial procedures

-- to address the use of data and information exchanged before the end of the transition period
+- addressed the use and protection of data and information exchanged before the end of the transition period

-- A transition period: during which the EU treats the United Kingdom as if it were a Member State, with the exception of participation in the EU institutions and governance structures.
-The EU and the United Kingdom will use these months to negotiate an ambitious and fair partnership for the future.
+- A transition period (1 February – 31 December 2020) during which the EU treated the United Kingdom as if it were a Member State, with the exception of participation in the EU institutions and governance structures.
+The EU and the United Kingdom used these months to negotiate the EU-UK Trade and Cooperation Agreement.